Camp Covid-19 Policies

 - Cleaning logs will be posted and monitored

-While outdoors it will not be mandatory for staff to wear a mask.
+While outdoors it will not be mandatory for children or staff to wear a mask.
+We will continue to encourage children to maintain the proper distance.
+If distance cannot be maintained, masks will be put on as needed.

 In addition to campers and staff washing their hands at drop off, before snack time and after using the washroom, they will also wash their hands after snack and after sneezing or coughing into their hands or a kleenex.
 Hands are to be washed for 20 seconds to reduce the spread of germs.